 - Tuck the wings underneath.
 Then coat the Turkey with the butter/seasoning paste all over, being sure to get all the spots on the legs and wings.

 - Very important!
-Fill a 1-gallon Ziplock back with ice and place it on the breasts of the Turkey for at least 20-30 minutes before roasting.
-This keeps the Turkey from drying out.
+Fill a 1-gallon Ziplock bag with ice and place it on the breasts of the Turkey for at least 20-30 minutes before roasting.
+This keeps the Turkey breast from drying out.

 - Melt two sticks of butter, adding 1/2 bottle of white wine and mix in 2 Tablespoons of Mad Max Seasoning.
 Once cooled slightly, place cheesecloth in the mixture.
 Set aside.